 I'm continually appreciating the talent of singer/songwriters and folk musicians, especially those in their 20's and 30's -- even more so, the depth of talent we enjoy on Canada's right coast.
-My current fave is Katie Baggs from Newfoundland.
+My current faves are Katie Baggs and The Once from Newfoundland.

 I Remember Them...

 Some I knew.
 Some I met briefly.
 Some I never saw live but I liked their music...